 The Salomon OUTline GTX is a lightweight hiker with a Gore-TEX waterproof liner.
 While it is comfortable for mellow hikes, we found it lacking in the support and traction we prefer for anything long or on varied terrain.

-The OUTline GTX utilizes the ever-popular Ortholite insole, which is fairly thin and does not give much cushion or support.
-Additionally, there is very little arch support on offer in the structure of the midsole.
+The OUTline GTX utilizes the ever-popular Ortholite insole, which is relatively thin and does not give much cushion or support.
+Additionally, there is very little arch support in the midsole structure.
 If you replace the insole with an after-market insole, the low volume of the toe box might create a problem, so this shoe is going to be better for flat-footed hikers or those with low-volume feet.

-EVA midsoles are nice to walk on, as they are cushioned and responsive, but with a heavy load, they can lose that cushioned feeling.
+EVA midsoles are pleasant to walk on, as they are cushioned and responsive, but they can lose that cushioned feeling with a heavy load.
 For this reason, we found that this shoe does not provide enough support for multi-day hiking or hiking with a heavy pack.
 For light hikes, however, the support is sufficient.

 While the OUTline utilizes Contagrip rubber (which we found to be quite successful in other hiking shoes), we were surprised to find these shoes lacking in the traction department.
-The lugs are quite small and widely spaced, which allowed us to slip on sandy and unconsolidated trails.
+The lugs are pretty small and widely spaced, which allowed us to slip on sandy and unconsolidated trails.
 The traction was acceptable on dry rocks and slabs, but we were disappointed when the rocks were wet or mossy.
-If you are hiking on very mellow terrain, the traction should suffice, but the waterproof upper will do better in the rain than the outsole will.
+The traction should suffice if you are hiking on very mellow terrain, but the waterproof upper will do better in the rain than the outsole will.

 The OUTline is a very lightweight shoe, 1 pound 3 ounces per pair (US size 7), and the lightest in our test by a smidge.
 This low weight is attained with minimal stitching and rubberized overlays, rather than heavier leather or bulky rubber rands.
-The shoe is quite lacking in support for anything other than very light hiking as a consequence.
-There are other lightweight shoes in the test that performed better than the OUTline, however, especially for hiking in varied and rough terrain.
+The shoe lacks support for anything other than very light hiking as a consequence.
+However, other lightweight shoes in the test performed better than the OUTline, especially for hiking in varied and rough terrain.